olvlab/CC-screenshare/README.md

-# screenshare
+# screenshare dev
+## This is an unfinished program.
 A not-so-good screen share method via rednet.
 To be honest, not even sure if it works.
+Been a long time since I've been working on it.

 # Download
 wget https://raw.githubusercontent.com/olvlab/screenshare/main/screenshare.lua